-This pie may take some time to bake, but the flaky crust and the well-spiced filling makes it totally worth the effort.
+This vegan pot pie may take some time to bake, but the flaky crust and the well-spiced filling makes it totally worth the effort.
 The gluten-free crust is made with almond flour and mashed potatoes, and the savory vegetable filling is fragrant with warming spices including cinnamon, nutmeg, cloves, and allspice.

 1. Preheat oven to 425°F. To make the crust, place a steamer insert in a saucepan over 1 or 2 inches of water.
 Cover pan, and bring to a boil over medium-high heat.
 Add the potatoes, cover, and steam for about 10 minutes, until the potatoes are very tender when pierced with the tip of a sharp knife.
 Remove the pan from the heat, and transfer potatoes to a large bowl to cool.
 Mash the potatoes well with a potato masher.

 2. Mix together the oat and almond flours, flaxseed, rosemary, salt, and baking powder in a bowl.
 Add the potatoes, and mix well with a spatula or by hand, to bind the dough; if needed, add up to 3 tablespoons of water in 1-tablespoon increments.
 Without kneading, gather the dough into a ball; it should have a crumbly-flaky texture.

 3. Divide the dough into two equal portions.
 Line a wood cutting board with plastic wrap, and lightly dust the plastic with oat flour.
 Place one portion of dough on the plastic, cover it with a second piece of plastic, and roll out the dough to a 10- to 11-inch disk.
 Lay the dough in a dry pie dish, pressing up the sides to the edge of the dis.
 Poke dough with a fork a couple of times.
 Bake for 20 minutes.